Skip to content

 When to Delete the Copy Constructor — and the Move Constructor Alternative

 Sometimes copying an object makes no logical sense.
-A database connection, a file handle, a thread, a mutex — these represent unique real-world resources that can't meaningfully be duplicated.
+A database connection, a file handle, or a mutex represent unique real-world resources that can't meaningfully be duplicated.
 If you copy a database connection object, should both copies now own the same connection?
-What happens when one closes it?
 The safest answer is to make copying impossible by deleting the copy constructor.

 C++11 introduced the move constructor as a complementary tool.
 Where a copy says 'make me an identical twin', a move says 'transfer ownership to me — the original gives up its resource'.
-This is perfect for objects that can't be copied but can logically change hands: you can move a std::unique_ptr, even though you can't copy it.
-In performance-critical code, moves are also dramatically cheaper than copies because they just reassign a pointer rather than duplicating the underlying data.
+Moves are typically $O(1)$ operations because they just swap pointers, whereas deep copies are $O(N)$.

 DatabaseConnection.cpp · CPP